kjkoster/despi-m02-rust/readme.md

 `PA9` is the transmit (TX) pin and `PA10` is the receive pin (RX).
 Flow control is not connected, but flow control is not really critical for debug logging anyway.

+In code, we attach to the UART using DMA for trace logging.
+The [Rust Embassy framework](https://embassy.dev/) makes using DMA really easy.
+The UART peripheral configuration is statically checked with the HAL.
+Rust may be finicky to compile, but when it finally compiles you are probably mostly done.
+The schematic shows that the USB serial port is wired to `USART1`, so we use that in code.

+We now gathered enough details on the peripherals to write our blinky.
+See [src/main.rs](src/main.rs) for the full implementation.

 ## Target Platform Configuration
 Code done; now we have to set up the Rust toolchain to compile and ultimately